 Tip 2: Use the right browser

-It’s wise to go back to basics and make sure those help you protect your anonymity.
+It’s wise to go back to basics and make sure to choose browser which helps you protect your anonymity.
 But which browser is the best to use in this case?
 The different popular browsers have very different ways of dealing with user privacy.
 They also have different levels of safety.
 In this section, we’ll be discussing several well-known browser options.

 Stay away from Microsoft Internet Explorer and Edge

 When considering online safety and privacy, we’d advise you not to use Microsoft’s browsers (Internet Explorer and Edge).
 Internet Explorer no longer receives any updates, which makes this browser very vulnerable and exposes its users to various risks, including many forms of cybercrime.
 Microsoft Edge is the official successor of Internet Explorer and does get safety updates.
 Still, the privacy levels of this browser aren’t great.
 It doesn’t have any tracking protection, which other browsers do.
 This, and other ways in which Microsoft lacks in terms of privacy, lead us to advise you to stay away from Internet Explorer and Edge if you want to focus on protecting your privacy.

 Apple’s Safari does its job well

 Lately, Apple’s browser Safari is doing really well in terms of privacy.
 The browser has seen the introduction of new features that stop digital fingerprinting, making it a lot harder for other parties to follow you online.
 It also has Intelligent Tracking Prevention.
 This automatically deletes first-party tracking cookies that websites place in the Safari browser after seven days.
 Because of this system, websites are able to track visitors for a much shorter length of time.
 Aside from that, Safari offers some useful extensions that improve your online privacy.
 We’ll get back to this later.

 Mozilla Firefox: the best and most well-known browser for privacy